Gerontology at the University of Utah

-- The program’s mission, which is to understand the aging experience at many levels – individual, family, community and society—and ground the discovery of knowledge in scientific process and evidence-based research that translates into applied interventions and programs for adults and their environments.
+- The program’s mission is to understand the aging experience at many levels – individual, family, community, and society – and ground the discovery of knowledge in scientific process and evidence-based research that translates into applied interventions and programs for adults and their environments.

-- The opportunity for students to design a customized program of study that is tailored toward their specific educational goals.
+- Students have the opportunity to design a customized program of study that is tailored toward their specific educational and career goals.